 Has your country instituted a domestic regulatory and supervisory regime for banks and non-bank financial institutions and, where appropriate, other bodies particularly susceptible to money-laundering, within its competence, in order to detect and deter all forms of money-laundering (art.
 7, para.
 1 (a))?

 Yes No

+Agreed in informals

 If the answer is “Yes”, please identify the institutions to which such a regime is applicable.